blakethom8/cool-mint/README.md

-# Cool Mint - Sales Activity Selector System
+# Cool Mint - AI-Enabled CRM for Physician Liaisons

 ## Overview

-Cool Mint is a comprehensive sales activity selection system built on the GenAI Launchpad framework.
-It provides a sophisticated interface for sales teams to browse, filter, and select call logs and activity data for sharing with Large Language Models (LLMs).
-The system is designed to facilitate efficient data sharing for AI-powered sales insights and analysis.
+Cool Mint is a comprehensive CRM system designed specifically for physician liaisons, built on the GenAI Launchpad framework.
+It provides powerful tools for managing sales activities, organizing physician contacts, and exploring market territories through an intuitive interface.
+The system leverages AI capabilities to enhance productivity and provide intelligent insights for healthcare sales teams.

 ## System Architecture